devsbruno/devsbruno/README.md

 ### Hi there 👋

 - 🎓 Technologist Degree in Systems Analysis and Development
-- 🔭 I'm looking for internship in systems development
+- 🔭 I'm looking for an internship
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning AI, Java and JavaScript
 - 📫 How to reach me: brunoalves.devs@gmail.com
 - 😄 Pronouns: He/Him
 ##